 Ref & Type Risk Description (Including cause, threat and impact upon outcomes) Risk Owner Cabinet Lead Rating & Direction Comments CR 1 Threat Increased Demand for People Services (Cause) Risk that Cheshire East's local social, economic and demographic factors lead to an increase in the level of need and demand for adults and children's care services, (threat) such that the capacity of the Council's systems in these areas is unable to continue to absorb the pressures, (impact) resulting in a possible lack of continuity of social workers/service providers, unmet need, potential safeguarding issues, and difficulty in achieving the Council's outcomes that people live well and for longer, and have the life skills and education they need to thrive.
-Executive Director of People Joint: Portfolio Holder, Adult Care and Integration Portfolio Holder, Children and Families 12 High Likelihood of this risk occurring has been scored as 'likely' as it is known that both adult demand, and children's demand is increasing alongside population growth, and longer life expectancy for both adults and children with complex needs.
+Interim Executive Director of People Joint: Portfolio Holder, Adult Social Care and Integration Portfolio Holder, Children and Families 12 High Likelihood of this risk occurring has been scored as 'likely' as it is known that both adult demand, and children's demand is increasing alongside population growth, and longer life expectancy for both adults and children with complex needs.
 Taking a prudent approach to the risk scoring, if the increase in demand was significant the impact of this risk if it were to materialise could be critical with possible safeguarding issues due to the nature of the service delivery areas.
-Further work is planned to mitigate the impact of this risk in both service areas but presently the net score is 12 high risk.
+Further work is planned to mitigate the impact of this risk in both service areas but presently the net score remains at 12 high risk.
 CR 2 Threat NHS Funding and STP Impact (Cause) Risk that due to the financial deficit in the NHS, the five-year Sustainability and Transformation Plan (STP) to reshape the delivery of NHS services across the wider region, may cause a reduction in Cheshire East Council shared service delivery and NHS service delivery, (threat) shifting costs and demand which places additional strain on Council resources (impact) resulting in unmet need and potential difficulty in achieving the Council's outcomes that people live well and for longer and local communities being strong and supportive.
-Executive Director of People Joint: Portfolio Holder, Communities and Health Portfolio Holder, Adult Care and Integration 12 High The STP is being drawn up on a regional basis and the likelihood of this risk occurring has been scored as 'likely' because there are significant financial issues to be addressed.
-If this results in a shift in costs and demand to the Council this could have a critical impact on the achievement of the corporate outcomes and performance, with long term high costs.
-Further work is planned to mitigate the likelihood and impact of this this risk through joint scrutiny work.
-The net score is presently 12 high risk.
+Interim Executive Director of People Joint: Portfolio Holder, Health Portfolio Holder, Adult Social Care and Integration 12 High ↔ The STP has been drawn up on a regional basis and the likelihood of this risk occurring has been scored as 'likely' because there are significant financial issues to be addressed.
+If this results in a shift in costs and demand to the Council, this could have a critical impact on the achievement of the corporate outcomes and performance, with long term high costs.
+The net score remains at 12 high risk; work is ongoing to attempt to mitigate the likelihood and impact of this risk.